watermelon-addict/IM-Study-on-Sea-Ice/README.md

 ![image](https://github.com/Watermelon-Addict/IM-Study-on-Sea-Ice/assets/160803085/0a1e7d88-6dca-4edd-88f4-bd73f6556f4b)
 <br/>

-### Results of other years
+### Results for other years

-More results can be found in: E. Wang, "Deep Learning on a Novel Ising Model to Study Arctic Sea Ice Dynamics", 2024. <br/>
+More results for 2023 and other years can be found in: E. Wang, "Deep Learning on a Novel Ising Model to Study Arctic Sea Ice Dynamics", 2024. <br/>

 <br/><br/>
 # Code files